How to Get a Private Investigator License in Vermont

 1. Submit the Private Investigator and/or Security Guard Qualifying Agent Application

-3. Attach a passport-sized photo of yourself to the application
+3. Include a passport-sized photo

-Mail the above to Vermont Secretary of State, Office of Professional Regulation, 89 Main Street, 3rd Floor, Montpelier, VT 05620-3402.
+Mail to: Vermont Secretary of State, Office of Professional Regulation, 89 Main Street, 3rd Floor, Montpelier, VT 05620-3402.

-Private Investigator Salary Information for Vermont*
+Private Investigator Salary in Vermont

 FIND SCHOOLS